ibm-cloud-docs/cis/rate-limiting.md

 ### Bypassing URLs
 {:#rate-limiting-bypass}

-Bypass lets you create the equivalent of a whitelist or exception for a set of URLs.
+Bypass lets you create the equivalent of a allowlist or exception for a set of URLs.
 No actions trigger for those URLs, even if the Rate Limiting rule is matched.

 ## Protecting login
 {:#rate-limiting-protect-login}